casper-borretzen/casper-borretzen.github.io/_posts/2024-06-04-roguelike-devlog2.md

 - `TrySplitVertically()` Same as the previous mehtod, but with vertical split instead.
 - `MakeRoom()` Make a new room in the current node and store a reference to the new room.

+Then there's the *Room* class that actually creates the room.

+It has a `x` & `y` position, `width`, `height`, a reference to the parent `node` and `area`, a 2D array of nullable bools that works just like the array in *Map*.

+Upon creation it recieves the full width and height of the parent node, but some padding is added and the room is made a bit smaller to create some open spaces on the map that are not occupied by rooms.

+More rules can be added to the room, such as placing items or characters inside, but for now it'l just be a rectangle of open space surrounded by walls.

+And the last class to add for now is the static *Rand* class for random generation.

+Rand will make use of the build-in Random class.

 {% include bash_command.html bash_command="mkdir Roguelike && cd Roguelike" %}